Jackpot (character): Sara Ehret/Alana Jobson II

 Investigating Jackpot's identity, Spider-Man goes to what he believes is Jackpot's house only to find Sara Ehret, who tells him she is not the superheroine Jackpot (Alana Jobson), and sends Spider-Man away, saying he "really should keep out of this."

 Later, Spider-Man, having already discovered the whole truth about Alana and Sara, goes to notify Sara about Alana's death, blaming Sara for evading her responsibilities and allowing the otherwise powerless and untrained Alana to go to her doom.
 Sara is left clutching Jackpot's costume, while Spider-Man walks away, after telling her that people with powers do not have a choice of giving up their responsibilities.

 Distraught, Sara reclaims her heroic identity and later comes into conflict with Boomerang and, a new Rose, who learn her identity.
 Under Rose's orders, Boomerang tracks Sara down at her house and murders her husband in front of her and her daughter.

-Sara gets revenge and unmasks the Rose, but is forced to change her, and her daughter's, identity, taking the name Alana Jobson.
+Though Sara gets her revenge by defeating and unmasking Rose, she realizes that her old life is gone for good.
+To protect her daughter and give her the chance to have a normal life, Sara vanishes once again and later resurfaces as a civilian using the name "Alana Jobson".